Cycling White Mountain (paved)

 In June 2013 we rode four of the Top 5 California climbs in a day: first Horseshoe Meadows, then Whitney Portal, next Onion Valley, and finally White Mountain.
 It came in at a total of 22,000’ and was a very difficult day.
 In July 2015, we reversed the route: 1.
 White Mountain, 2.
 Onion Valley, 3.
 Whitney Portal and 4.
 Horseshoe Meadows.

 In 2015 we started at White Mountain . . . but . . .

 . . .
 Didn’t look so spry 15 hours later!

-Traffic and Roadway report: The roadway surface is excellent.
-The first 10.5 miles is on U.S. Hwy 168 which has moderate to light traffic, although it can whiz by at 50-60 mph.
-The final 9.5 miles on White Mountain Road are very safe and low traffic - we have encountered very little traffic during our 5 ascents of this mountain.
+Traffic and Roadway Surface Report: The roadway surface is excellent.
+The first 10.5 miles are on U.S. Highway 168 which has moderate to light traffic, although it can whiz by at 50-60 mph.
+The final 9.5 miles on White Mountain Road are very safe and low traffic.
+We have encountered very little traffic during our five ascents of this mountain.

 Note: From the end of the paved road to White Mountain Peak is possible by mountain bike and is the highest ascent in the US on a bike.
 Here is our web page for that - White Mountain Peak from Big Pine.

 That’s a wrap.